 According to carhub.ca, there are a few things you should look for in a driving school:

-Ensure that they are officially accredited with MTO and not on the list of revoked schools
+1. Ensure your school is officially licensed by the MTO and not on a list of revoked schools

-Each driving school is required to offer a minimum of 10 in-car lessons, according to the MTO.
-When you sign up for a beginner’s driver education course, you typically have a classroom component, as well as in-car.
-In-car lessons will get you behind the wheel, on real roads and in authentic situations that you will face as a driver once you’re ready to drive independently.
+The MTO requires each driving school to offer a minimum of 10 in-car lessons.
+When you sign up for a beginner’s driver education course, you typically have both a classroom component and an in-car component.
+In-car lessons will get you behind the wheel, on real roads, and in authentic situations that you will face as a driver once you’re ready to drive independently.

-Meet with your driving instructor beforehand to ensure that they are a good fit
+3. Meet with your driving instructor beforehand to ensure they are a good fit

-In order to ease the anxiety of being in a new, unfamiliar situation (behind the wheel) with a relative stranger, it’s important to ensure that you are comfortable with the driving instructors.
-Have a phone chat or meet at the school in-person and have a sit-down conversation.
+To ease the anxiety of being in a new, unfamiliar situation (behind the wheel) with a relative stranger, it’s essential to ensure that you are comfortable with the driving instructor.
+Have a phone chat or meet in person at the school for a sit-down conversation.
+There is nothing worse than getting behind the wheel of a car with someone you do not see eye-to-eye with.

-With the power of the internet today, online reviews can save you a large amount of time in researching a reliable, trusted school.
-Look at Google and Facebook reviews, and also turn to sources, such as your network on social media and online forums.
+If you have a family member or friend who has recently completed driver’s education, ask them for recommendations.
+Additionally, with the power of the internet today, online reviews can save you a significant amount of time in researching a reliable and trusted school.
+Please review Google and Facebook reviews, as well as consult sources such as your social media network and online forums.

 How can you save on insurance as a teen driver?

-Sadly, teen drivers often have the highest insurance premiums because they are inexperienced.
+Sadly, teen drivers often have the highest insurance premiums due to their inexperience.
 But that doesn’t mean you can’t try to reduce insurance costs.
 Beyond recommending driving school, the best ways to save include:

 • Listing all drivers in your family under one policy